WordPress/gutenberg/packages/components/src/CONTRIBUTING.md

 - Include mockups of any fidelity (optional)
 - Include any inspirations from other products (optional)

-This issue will be the staging ground for the contribution and an opportunity for the community to weigh in with any suggestions.
-Reviewers can also check if there is overlap with an existing component, or if there is a more appropriate location for the component.
+This issue will be used to discuss the proposed changes and track progress.
+Reviewers start by discussing the proposal to determine if it's appropriate for WordPress Components.
+They can also check if there is overlap with an existing component, or if there is a more appropriate location for the component.
 It’s encouraged to surface works-in-progress.
 If you’re not able to complete all of the parts yourself, someone in the community may be able to pick up where you left off.

 ## Parts of a component contribution

 1. **Provide a rationale**: Explain how your component will add value to the system and the greater product ecosystem.
 Be sure to include any user experience and interaction descriptions.
 2. **Create a design spec**: Create sizing and styling annotations for all aspects of the component.
 This spec should provide a developer with everything they need to create the design in code.
-3. **Create a Figma component**: Any new components or changes to existing components will mirror the [WordPress Components Figma library](https://www.figma.com/file/ZtN5xslEVYgzU7Dd5CxgGZwq/WordPress-Components?node-id=735%3A0), so we’ll need to update the Figma library and publish the changes.
+3. **Create a Figma component**: Any new components or changes to existing components will be mirrored in the [WordPress Components Figma library](https://www.figma.com/file/ZtN5xslEVYgzU7Dd5CxgGZwq/WordPress-Components?node-id=735%3A0), so we’ll need to update the Figma library and publish the changes.
 Please follow the [guidelines](https://www.figma.com/file/ZtN5xslEVYgzU7Dd5CxgGZwq/WordPress-Components?node-id=746%3A38) for contributing to the Figma libraries.
-4. **Provide usage documentation**: If the contribution adds additional behavior or expands a component’s features, we’ll need to document them with development and design guidelines.
+4. **Draft documentation**: New components need development, design, and accessibility guidelines.
+Additionally, if your change adds additional behavior or expands a component’s features, those changes will need to be fully documented as well.
 Read through existing component documentation for examples.
+Start with a rough draft, and reviewers will help polish documentation.
 5. **Provide working code**: The component or enhancement must be built in React.
 See the [developer contribution guidelines](https://github.com/WordPress/gutenberg/blob/master/docs/contributors/develop.md).

 Remember, it’s unlikely that all parts will be done by one person.
-Someone in the community may be able to help.
+Contribute where you can, and others will help.

 ## Component refinement